-I am a research software engineer working at Improbable.
+I am a research scientist working at Improbable.

-My research is focussed on models and simulations of complex systems, which has a large overlap with Machine Learning.
+My research is focused on models and simulations of complex systems, which has a large overlap with Machine Learning.

 I am also very interested in AI safety, and AI research in general.